Julas-core/mekelle-study-hub/README.md

-# Mekelle University Course Material Distribution Platform
+# MU Study Hub Platform

 ## Project Overview

-The Mekelle University Course Material Distribution Platform is a web-based application designed to streamline the distribution of academic materials between administrators and students.
-This platform enables efficient sharing of course content in various formats (PDF, DOCX, PPTX) with a focus on accessibility and user experience for the Mekelle University community.
+The MU Study Hub Platform is a web-based application designed to streamline the distribution of academic materials between administrators and students.
+This platform enables efficient sharing of course content in various formats (PDF, DOCX, PPTX) with a focus on accessibility and user experience for the MU Study Hub community.

 ## Features